ZeitOnline/zon-blogs-theme/README.md

 ## Changes

+### 1.3.5
+- Fix placement of mobile fullwidth ad

+### 1.3.4
+- Use trailingslashit instead

 ### 1.3.3
-* Add missing slashes
+- Add missing slashes

-### 1.3.4
+### 1.3.2
-* Use trailingslashit instead
+- Update arbitrary comment form code to use comment_form() hook to make it pluggable for zon-maintenance

 ## Credits

-* Based on Zeit Online Blogs Twentyfifteen by Palasthotel and ZEIT ONLINE
+- Based on Zeit Online Blogs Twentyfifteen by Palasthotel and ZEIT ONLINE
-* Based on Underscores http://underscores.me/, (C) 2012-2015 Automattic, Inc., [GPLv2 or later](https://www.gnu.org/licenses/gpl-2.0.html)
+- Based on Underscores http://underscores.me/, (C) 2012-2015 Automattic, Inc., [GPLv2 or later](https://www.gnu.org/licenses/gpl-2.0.html)